Haziquzair0/Ethical-Shield-Case-Study/README.md

 | Info         | 5           | Suspicious Comments, Cache, User Agent Fuzzer, etc.   |

 **Key Takeaway:**
-The security scan of the Travelling Admin Portal revealed several medium and low-severity vulnerabilities, including missing security headers, absence of CSRF protection, and information disclosure.
+The security scan of the Travelling  Portal revealed several medium and low-severity vulnerabilities, including missing security headers, absence of CSRF protection, and information disclosure.
 No critical or high-risk issues were detected.
 Immediate remediation should focus on implementing missing security headers and CSRF protections, while regular reviews and developer training are recommended to maintain a robust security posture.
 All findings are supported by evidence and mapped to OWASP standards.

 ---